With four out of ten veterinarians ‘actively’ considering leaving the profession, there is clearly an underlying issue within veterinary care.

 So how can you improve the work-life balance in your practice?

 As a team leader, it’s your responsibility to respect the boundaries of others, as you do yourself.

-What this means is that you respect your employees free time, and do not frequently pressurise your staff to work when they need time to relax.
+What this means is that you respect your employee’s free time, and do not frequently pressurize your staff to work when they need time to relax.

 And this goes both ways.
 Although technology makes us accessible 24/7, it doesn’t mean you need to be too.